nightmare224/anime-reminder/README.md

 #### Manually Install

-To deploy those services manually not by Ansible, run the `deploy.sh` in the directory of the service that you want to install:
+To deploy those services manually not by Ansible, run the `deploy.sh` in the directory of the service that you want to install in k8s master node:

 ```bash
 bash anime-reminder/monitor-service/<SERVICE NAME>/deploy.sh